I'm Honey!

 Making the Holiday Season Joyful During the Pandemic

 We all want happiness and joy in our lives, particularly on special occasions that we wait for and anticipate whether they happen once, like a wedding, or repeat themselves yearly as Christmas and Hanukkah do.
+Holiday traditions play a significant role in shaping these special occasions, helping to create lasting memories and a sense of connection.
 Enjoying big events that often have memories, both happy and sad, as winter holidays do for just about everyone, can be hard to handle emotionally.

 As a positive psychologist, let me share some of the reasons why these holidays can be so hard for so many people.
-Then I will share suggestions that can help you relax, enjoy, and have more happiness and joyful moments this year-even with a pandemic surrounding us.
+The meaning of the holidays may feel different this year, and it’s normal to experience a wide range of feels during the holiday season, especially during a pandemic.
+Then I will share suggestions that can help you relax, enjoy, and have more happiness and joyful moments this year—even with a pandemic surrounding us.

 Lots of Extra Planning

-First, major holidays usually have extra planning, cooking, travel perhaps, and other chores on our lists that can easily lead to frustration, anxiety, and exhaustion.
+First, major holidays usually have extra planning, cooking, travel, and the need to plan ahead, all of which can easily lead to frustration, anxiety, and exhaustion.

 On top of the above list, there are all the characters in our personal dramas that we each live with.
 For example, when Aunt Edith walks in on Christmas the tension begins.
 She drinks a little too much eggnog and then blasts either the kids for being noisy or reminds Sally that she is still carrying that weight from the last baby.